 I had thought of undergoing FPGA course by same university, but now I won't go for it.
 If possible I would like to have refund of my payment.

 This is the worst course i have ever seen in my whole life !

 Do not pay before you watch at least first week videos, you will know then what i am talking about !

 創建者 Marcos F Z•

 Payment is mandatory to view the tas

-創建者 david w•
+創建者 dave w•